-A Vietnam War veteran for 25 years, John has been an active member of Veterans For Peace.
-For 11 years, he was president of the Philadelphia VFP chapter.
-He has taught documentary photography at Widener and Drexel Universities and for nine years has taught creative writing to inmates in the Philadelphia Prison.
+A Vietnam War veteran, for decades John has been an active member of Veterans For Peace.
+For 11 years, serving as president of the Philadelphia VFP chapter.
+He has taught documentary photography at Widener and Drexel Universities and for over a decade has taught creative writing to inmates in the Philadelphia Prison.

 While not yet quite old enough to collect Social Security, Linn Washington Jr. has been in the news business long enough to have seen both the introduction of computers into newsrooms and the current strangling of the news media unleashed not by the rise of the Internet but largely from greedy investors whose snatching of financial resources from profit-generating news operations has crippled news gathering.

 Washington grew up in Pittsburgh, where his skill sets of writing and competitive swimming did not mesh with the rabid football focus of his hometown.
 (Not being able to dance didn’t help.)

 Jess Guh, the latest member of the TCBH!
 Collective, hails from a home just outside of Philadelphia where two Taiwanese immigrants were delightfully surprised to have raised a queer, outspoken radical.
 She attended Stanford University where she officially majored in film and unofficially majored in activism, Ultimate Frisbee, co-op living, and consensus decision making.
 Deciding that medicine could be the perfect union of her nerdy self and her passion for community well being, she went to medical school at the University of Michigan.
 She moved to Seattle for her residency in Family Medicine and has been living there ever since.
 Currently she works as a primary care physician at a community health center dedicated to serving people that the American healthcare system has traditionally ignored.